Aim for the moon if you miss you still land in the stars

 My name’s Nikki Rodwell, I’m just an ordinary woman learning to become ‘extraordinary’ by carving out a wonderful life and steering myself towards my full potential with the help of lessons learnt by my life experiences, my wonderful husband and an amazing opportunity which presented itself to me in more recent years by the name of ‘Tropic Skincare’, a brand with whom I am now an Executive Manager.
 In addition I can now add the lessons I’ve learnt through a recent traumatic injury resulting in a broken T12 vertebrae and damage to my spinal cord.

-So you know I’m an “all or nothing’ kind of girl right?
+So, you know I’m an “all or nothing’ kind of girl right?
 Well I would say I am.
-I’m all in or I’m not really interested.
+I’m all in or I’m just not that interested.
 Do a job properly or don’t do it at all I say!
 After all, I’d never broken a single bone in my body, then look what I did last year!
 Spectacularly smashed my T12 vertebrae to smithereens.

 Whilst searching for a way to continue I have found something to keep me motivated to ‘write’, instigated from writing this blog….. can you guess?

 I’m writing a book!
 There I’ve said it.
 No going back now!
 I’ve announced it in black and white!
 I’m writing a flipping book!
 Now I’ve gone and got you ALL as my accountability partners to see this through.
 Well actually, to be honest, parting with £1500 has kind of done the accountability bit already.
 I’ve signed up to a self-publishing school who help with the writing, publishing and launching of the book.
 They claim to get their students from Pen to Published in as little as 3 months but then they don’t know I have a Tropic business to run and a team of ladies to support!
 Plus 2 doggies and a recovery to work at.
 So, my goal is set to complete 10 months to a year from now.